Annahillz/alx-pre_course/README.md

-# Hello world.
-# Currently studying to be a full stack engineer
+# Hello world!, currently studying to be a full stack engineer, let the countdown begin!!!
-# Let the countdown begin